ryanwang520/flask_sqlalchemy-stubs/README.md

-# typing stubs for FlaskSqalchemy
+# typing stubs for FlaskSQLAchemy

 ## Install